Do I need to see the doctor first before calling you?

 Do you see any type of injury?

-I specialize in all orthopedic issues.
+I specialize in all orthopedic issues as well as pregnancy and postpartum return to fitness.
 Whether it is low back pain or shoulder surgery, I have the expertise and Board Certification in Orthopedics to help you manage and treat your pain.

 Do I have a clinic?